Inpatient & Outpatient Benzodiazepine Addiction Treatment Programs in Los Angeles, California

 Partial Hospitalization Program (PHP) & Intensive Outpatient Program (IOP)

-Includes:
+PHP Includes:

 Monday through Friday

-IOP
+IOP Includes:

 This option works with your schedule, Monday through Friday

-What to Expect with Our PHP and IOP Programs
+What to expect with our PHP and IOP programs

-Based on the level of care that best meets your needs, you may start with our PHP program and transition to the IOP program, or begin directly at the IOP level.
-In either case, once your benzodiazepine addiction treatment is complete, you’ll join our supportive alumni community, offering encouragement and inspiration to others seeking recovery.
+Depending on the level of care that best suits your needs, you may begin with our Partial Hospitalization Program (PHP) and transition to the Intensive Outpatient Program (IOP), or begin directly at the IOP level.

-Our programs are thoughtfully designed with individual and group therapy, comprehensive case management, holistic therapies, and medication management.
-This approach ensures a benzodiazepine detox and addiction treatment plan that promotes healing every step of the way.
+Wherever your journey begins, after completing your treatment, you’ll become part of our supportive alumni community, offering encouragement and inspiration to others on their path to wellness.
+Our programs are carefully designed to include individual and group therapy, comprehensive case management, holistic treatments, and medication management.
+This integrated approach ensures a treatment plan that promotes healing at every stage.
 These programs include:

-Individual Therapy
+Individual therapy

-Weekly sessions with a therapist to help you explore the underlying causes of your benzodiazepine addiction, identify your triggers, and develop coping strategies to last a lifetime.
+Weekly sessions with a therapist to help you explore the underlying causes of your condition, identify your triggers, and develop coping strategies to last a lifetime.

-Medication Management
+Medication management

-If necessary, our clinicians will prescribe and monitor medications to manage benzodiazepine addiction withdrawal symptoms and support recovery.
+If necessary, our clinicians will prescribe and monitor medications to manage your condition symptoms and support wellbeing.

-Case Management
+Case management

 Weekly case management meetings will help you to develop life skills, build healthy daily routines, and support reintegration into your daily life.

-Group Therapy
+Group therapy

-Daily group therapy sessions help you to build a supportive network of peers and explore therapeutic techniques like CBT, mindfulness, and relapse prevention.
+Daily group therapy sessions help you to build a supportive network of peers and explore therapeutic techniques like CBT, mindfulness and art therapy.

-Holistic Groups
+Holistic groups

 Yoga, meditation, sound baths, and other holistic therapies are practiced daily to restore balance between your mind and body.

-Our Virtual/Online IOP
+Our virtual/online IOP

 When you have achieved initial sobriety from benzodiazepine addiction but seek ongoing mental health support, our virtual IOP program provides the same high-quality care as our in-person programs through secure online platforms.